micmejia/bible-dump/AMPC/Luke/Luke 2.md

-After three days they found Him [came upon Him] in the [^m][court of the] temple, sitting among the teachers, listening to them and asking them questions.
+After three days they found Him [came upon Him] in the [court of the] temple, sitting among the teachers, listening to them and asking them questions.